TOM COLLEY

 In 1981, Collingwood welcomed its first legitimate goal-scorer in many years.
 Immediately, goaltenders across the Georgian Bay loop felt the warmth of the ‘red’ light behind them as Tom averaged 1.5 points per game for the next 5 seasons.
 He led the league in scoring during the 1982-83 while the Shipbuilder won the Major Int.
 “A” Champions coming in second place in the province behind Timmons.

-Alongside his son Kevin Colley, Tom Colley’s induction marks the fourth time a parent-child has been represented in the Collingwood Sport Halls of Fame.
+Alongside his son Kevin Colley, Tom Colley’s induction marks the fourth time a parent-child has been represented in the Collingwood Sport Hall of Fame.

 Leave a Reply